Gl0rydayz/requirement-analysis/README.md

   - The system shall be accessible on both desktop and mobile devices with a consistent user interface.

 These functional and non-functional requirements together provide a complete picture of the booking management system’s capabilities and performance expectations, guiding its development and testing phases.

+## Acceptance Criteria

+Acceptance Criteria are specific, measurable conditions that a software feature or system must meet to be considered complete and acceptable by stakeholders.
+They are established during Requirement Analysis to define the boundaries of a feature’s functionality and ensure it aligns with user expectations and business goals.
+Acceptance Criteria serve as a benchmark for testing and validation, providing clarity on what constitutes a successful implementation.

+### Importance of Acceptance Criteria in Requirement Analysis

+Acceptance Criteria play a vital role in Requirement Analysis for the following reasons:

+- **Clarity and Precision**: They provide a clear definition of what a feature must achieve, reducing ambiguity and ensuring that developers, testers, and stakeholders have a shared understanding of the expected outcome.
+- **Quality Assurance**: Acceptance Criteria act as the basis for testing, enabling teams to verify that the system meets the specified requirements and performs as intended.
+- **Stakeholder Alignment**: By defining measurable criteria upfront, they ensure that the delivered feature satisfies stakeholder needs, minimizing disputes or rework.
+- **Scope Management**: They help prevent scope creep by setting explicit boundaries for what is included in a feature, ensuring that only agreed-upon functionality is implemented.
+- **Efficient Development**: Clear criteria guide developers in focusing on the essential aspects of a feature, streamlining the development and testing process.

+In the context of the booking management system, Acceptance Criteria ensure that features like the Checkout feature are implemented correctly, meet user needs, and adhere to quality standards.

+### Example of Acceptance Criteria for the Checkout Feature

+The Checkout feature in the booking management system allows users to finalize their booking by reviewing their selections, entering payment details, and confirming the transaction.
+Below is an example of Acceptance Criteria for this feature, written in a clear, testable format:

+- **Given** a user has selected a service, date, and time for a booking, **when** they navigate to the Checkout page, **then** the system shall display a summary of the booking details (service, date, time, and total cost).
+- **Given** a user is on the Checkout page, **when** they enter valid payment details (e.g., credit card number, expiry date, CVV), **then** the system shall process the payment and display a confirmation message.
+- **Given** a user enters invalid payment details, **when** they submit the payment, **then** the system shall display an error message (e.g., “Invalid card number”) and prompt the user to re-enter the details.
+- **Given** a user completes the Checkout process successfully, **when** the payment is confirmed, **then** the system shall send an email confirmation with the booking details within 5 minutes.
+- **Given** a user is on the Checkout page, **when** they click “Cancel,” **then** the system shall return them to the booking selection page without processing the payment.

+These Acceptance Criteria ensure that the Checkout feature is functional, user-friendly, and robust, providing a clear standard for development and testing.